albar965/littlenavmap-manual/src/en/SCENERY.rst

 .. note::

-  *Little Navmap* does not keep you from using a X-Plane scenery database while being connected to FSX/Prepar3D/MSFS or vice versa, for example.
+  *Little Navmap* does not keep you from using a X-Plane scenery database while being connected to FSX, Prepar3D, MSFS or vice versa, for example.
 You will get unwanted effects like wrong weather information if using such a setup.

   An orange warning message is shown in the connect dialog (:doc:`CONNECT`) if a mismatch is detected.